-Once you’ve cut out your Rainbow Fish (don’t forget to download your printable fish), apply a generous amount of glue to a small section of his scales before placing the tissue paper squares onto his body.
+Once you’ve cut out your Rainbow Fish, apply a generous amount of glue to a small section of his scales before placing the tissue paper squares onto his body.
 Quickly cover the glue with colored tissue paper squares.
 Repeat until his body is fully covered with beautiful tissue paper squares.

 I really enjoyed watching the children take their own creative spin on this craft!
 They opened up the book for some inspiration and got right to work making a beautiful masterpiece!

 Once Rainbow Fish is decorated to your child’s liking, then add the final touch…his shiny scales!
 We cut squares out of metallic paper.
 This was definitely the highlight of this craft!

 I am in LOVE with the outcome and their creativity!
 Some chose to roll the tissue paper into balls, while others laid them flat.
 They also used crayons to add more depth and color to Rainbow Fish.
 I thought it was brilliant when they decided to give Rainbow Fish a home with a beautiful ocean backdrop!

 Rainbow Fish is sure to win the hearts of your little ones and inspire some creativity.
 These make a great classroom or hallway display (though your kids will likely beg to take them home!).